Last updated: May 20, 2025

 International newspapers and magazines

-The Protection of Health Act prohibits advertising or promotion of “tobacco products, tobacco accessories or imitations of tobacco products and accessories, and symbols related to tobacco use” in “publications for children and youngsters” and other “press.”
-This is interpreted as covering all domestic newspapers and magazines.
+The law prohibits the advertisement and promotion of tobacco products and specifically prohibits advertising in newspapers.
 However, the law does not explicitly address international or cross-border newspapers and magazines.
-Therefore, the regulatory status “Uncertain” is given.
+Therefore, the regulatory status code “Uncertain” is given.

 To align with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines, the law should explicitly prohibit tobacco advertising and promotion in international newspapers and magazines.